Fresh Insights

 Orbital Mechanics & Perturbation Analysis

-New 'tow truck' satellites are using ion engines and Kevlar parts to clean up space junk.
-Here is how they use complex math and thin air to keep our orbits safe.
+Space is getting crowded with old junk, but new 'tow truck' satellites using ion engines and Kevlar are starting to clean up the mess.
+Here is how they use complex math and tiny puffs of gas to keep our orbits safe.

 Julian Thorne